mountwebs/gurka/README.md

 # Gurka
 **The wonderful game of Gurka, written in Python.**

 Gurka is a simple card game.
-Read about the game and the rules [here](https://www.pagat.com/last/cucumber.html).(the rules of this particular version seems to be something between the Danish and the Icelandic edtions).
+Read about the game and the rules [here](https://www.pagat.com/last/cucumber.html).
+(The rules of this particular version seems to be something between the Danish and the Icelandic rules).

 *Dedicated to the masters' reading room at the (TIK Centre, University of Oslo) and the people in it.*